8.13.2

 Support of NVMe drives for bare-metal restore using the DR restore disk

-Restoring files and folders to the CFA network share failed with Unknown stream ignored
+Restoring files and folders to the appliance network share failed with Unknown stream ignored error

 Replication and failed verification